-For future years emissions are driven by the development in gas consumption by sector as provided by the PRIMES (2015) model, leakage rates remain constant unless there are efforts made to upgrade the network (see below).
+For future years emissions are driven by the development in gas consumption by sector as provided by the PRIMES (2018) model, leakage rates remain constant unless there are efforts made to upgrade the network (see below).

-CH4 emissions from consumer distribution networks can be reduced by replacing old town gas distribution networks made from grey cast iron by polyethylene (PE) or polyvinylchloride (PVC) networks.
+CH4 emissions from consumer distribution networks can be reduced by increased frequency of leakage control using LDAR technology (see Section 3.2.2 for details) or by replacing old town gas distribution networks made from grey cast iron by polyethylene (PE) or polyvinylchloride (PVC) networks.
 This typically reduces almost all fugitive emissions from this source (AEAT, 1998).
-In the reference scenario, the current state of gas distribution networks in the EU member states was derived from the relative leakage rates reported by countries to the UNFCCC (2015) and displayed in Table 12.
+In the EUCLIMIT4 baseline scenarios, the current state of gas distribution networks in the EU member states was derived from the relative leakage rates reported by countries to the UNFCCC (2015) and displayed in Table 12.
 The average leakage rate reported for Denmark has been used as benchmark, as the Danish gas distribution network was first introduced in the mid-1980s and is of relatively recent date compared with other European countries (Aarhus Universitet, 2015).
 The level of control installed in 2005 and 2010 is derived by relating the reported leakage rates to the benchmark leakage rate as shown in Table 12.
-The control level of 2010 remains constant in future years in the Reference scenario.
-Mitigation costs for replacement gas distribution networks are taken from AEAT (1998).
+The control level of 2010 remains constant in future years in the EUCLIMIT4 baseline scenario.
+Mitigation costs for replacement of gas distribution networks are taken from AEAT (1998).